Risingson/eveeyedocs/docs/ui/ssi/act.md

 Will show STRuctures destroyed, PODs killed and Player-SHIPs destroyed.
 Stats pulled from [zKillboard](https://zKillboard.com/) API.

-Structure stats include dockable Structures, POS and deployable structures.
+Structure stats include dockable structures, POS and deployable structures.

 #### Color shading
 Generally depends on the *min* and *max* of each series.
 The shading of POD and SHIP is in relation though since it is calculated from *min* and *max* of both series.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzYxMDM3MjNdfQ==
+eyJoaXN0b3J5IjpbLTQ0MzA5MzI1OSwtMTkzNjEwMzcyM119
 -->